rockstor/rockstor-doc/ups-setup/ups_setup.rst

-Netclient Mode is a little different from the other two modes in that it does not talk directly with a UPS unit but instead gains mains power status info via another nut instance running in :ref:`nut_netserver` mode.
+Netclient Mode is a little different from the other two modes in that it does not talk directly with a UPS unit but instead gains mains power status info via another nut instance running in :ref:`nut_netserver`.
 Additional configuration items to those detailed in the :ref:`nut_standalone` and :ref:`nut_netserver` sections are detailed below: